patrickbucher/docs/clean-agile/clean-agile.md

 object-oriented design (OOD), the _Design Pattern_ movement, and the authors of the _Scrum_ paper.
 Kent Beck's _Extreme Programming_ (XP) and _Test-Driven Development_ (TDD) approaches of the late 1990s clearly moved away from Waterfall towards an Agile approach.
-Martin Fowler's take on _Refactoring_ emphasizing continuous improvement certainly is a bad fit for Waterfall.
+Martin Fowler's take on _Refactoring_, emphasizing continuous improvement, certainly is a bad fit for Waterfall.

 ## The Agile Manifesto